GAIA-UNIL/G2S/README.md

 At startup, the server probes these runtime directories with a create/remove write test.
 If any of `/tmp/G2S/data`, `/tmp/G2S/logs`, `/tmp/G2S/warnings`, `/tmp/G2S/errors`, `/tmp/G2S/progress`, or `/tmp/G2S/meta` is not writable, startup fails with an explicit error on `stderr` instead of continuing until a later upload or report update silently fails.

 Progress and final duration no longer have to be inferred from the plain log.
 Interfaces can poll structured `progress_<job>` and `meta_<job>` text artifacts through the existing text-download protocol, while `-showLogs` can tail `log_<job>` and `warning_<job>` for live display without making the server stateful.

+Interfaces now also support `-returnFormat schema` as the new named-result mode.
+In schema mode, callers receive one dictionary/struct/list object with stable keys such as `simulation`, `time`, `job_id`, `status`, `progress`, flattened metadata fields, and an `artifacts` sub-object containing logical refs like `log_<job>` and `im_1_<job>`.
+The current positional return contract remains available as the legacy default during the transition.

 The server remains stateless for reporting delivery.
 It only exposes current artifact contents; each interface keeps its own per-job read cursors such as `log_offset` and `warning_offset` so only newly appended text is displayed on each poll.